eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 At least two popular plugins -[`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn/issues/2496) and [`typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint/issues/10338)- were broken by that change.

 The plugins broke because they were relying on non-public implementation details of ESLint rules per [Docs: Formalize recommendation against plugins calling to rules via use-at-your-own-risk](https://github.com/eslint/eslint/issues/19169).
+ESLint core's [`eslint-config-eslint`](https://github.com/eslint/eslint/tree/main/packages/eslint-config-eslint) does not use all rules of downstream plugins and is not always up-to-date with their latest versions, so its internal usage of plugins is not sufficient to flag all high visibility compatibility issues.
 When the root cause is a bug in the downstream plugins, an "early warning" system would help them fix their issues before the incompatible changes to ESLint are published.

 ## Detailed Design